 Eclypsium researchers demonstrated how unsigned firmware can be abused as part of a real-world attack.

 The company’s report details how an attacker who gains control over a peripheral component can use the component’s functionality for malicious purposes.
-The attacker potentially can gain new privileges and even get control over the entire system.
+The attacker can potentially gain new privileges and even get control over the entire system.

 The demonstration shows Eclypsium researchers attacking unsigned firmware in a network interface card (NIC) chipset.
 A malicious attack on the card can have a profound impact on the server.